Kangonaut/aegis-athena/diaries/mars-rag-diary.md

 ### Thoughts

 Using a more advanced model, does not seem to drastically increase the overall performance of this basic RAG pipline.

+## M.A.R.S. v1.2

+The same architecture as v1.0, but before the retrieved nodes are passed as context to the LLM, they are reranked using the `SentenceTransformerRerank` module and the `BAAI/bge-reranker-base` transformer model from FlagEmbedding.

+### Results

+- Groundedness: 0.86
+- Answer Relevance: 0.82
+- Context Relevance: 0.68

+### Thoughts

+As can be seen, the approach improved the context relevance metric, which also causes the groundedness metric to go up.
+This makes sense, since a more relevant context makes it easier to form an answer that is backed up by mentioned context.